MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 - **Security administrator**: This Azure Active Directory administrator role lets an administrator configure Azure Information Protection in the Azure portal, in addition to configuring some aspects of other Azure services.
 An administrator with this role cannot run any of the [PowerShell cmdlets from the AIPService module](administer-powershell.md), or track and revoke documents for users.

     To assign a user to this administrative role, see [Assign a user to administrator roles in Azure Active Directory](/azure/active-directory/active-directory-users-assign-role-azure-portal).
 To see what other permissions a user with this role has, see the [Available roles](/azure/active-directory/active-directory-assign-admin-roles-azure-portal#available-roles) section from the Azure Active Directory documentation.

+- **Global reader**: This newly introduced Azure Active Directory administrator role lets an administrator view but not change Azure Information Protection settings and reporting information in the Azure portal.

+    > [!NOTE]
+    > This role is not supported if your tenant is on the [unified labeling platform](#how-can-i-determine-if-my-tenant-is-on-the-unified-labeling-platform).

 - Azure Rights Management **Global Administrator** and **Connector Administrator**: For these Azure Rights Management administrator roles, the first grants users permissions to run all [PowerShell cmdlets from the AIPService module](administer-powershell.md) without making them a global administrator for other cloud services, and the second role grants permissions to run only the Rights Management (RMS) connector.
 Neither of these administrative roles grant permissions to management consoles or tracking and revoking documents for users.